 It is notable that the GH4 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the G7X Mark II and the GH4 have been discontinued, but can regularly be found used on eBay.
+The GH4 was replaced by the Panasonic GH5, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.